blinkworth1/Adrian_myController13/README.md

 See notes in the example .ino.

-See the .rtf file in the repository, and the .png for wiring and implementation nfo…
+See the .txt file in the repository, and the .png for wiring and implementation nfo…